alexch/ruby_notes/ruby-intro.md

   * Every expression has a value
   * Every value is an object
   * Iterators are loops inside methods
+* So you can call a method on *anything*
+  * including the result of an iterator

 # Method Chaining Example